Consultation and Fees

 - Sarah Bullins: $125.00

 Each case is unique, and there are many factors that affect the expense and duration of a given family law dispute.
-In some cases, the parties quickly settle all issues and the dispute is resolved for a small fee.
+In some cases, the parties quickly settle all issues, and the dispute is resolved for a small fee.
 Other cases require extensive settlement negotiations and agreement drafting, resulting in more attorney hours and a correspondingly higher expense to the client.
 The process of preparing for and engaging in litigation also adds considerably to legal costs.
 Accordingly, we actively pursue settlement on behalf of our clients, and only proceed to trial if necessary.

 Documentation to be brought to the initial consultation should include, if applicable, court documents related to the case, such as orders or petitions, and a copy of any existing or proposed agreements.
-These documents are useful in assisting your attorney in gaining an understanding of your legal situation.
+These documents are useful in assisting us in gaining an understanding of your legal situation.
 Additional documents, such as income tax returns, financial statements, etc., can be provided on an as-needed basis following the initial consultation.

 Please contact us by telephone or e-mail to schedule an initial consultation.
 Thank you.